mitchellsullivan/notes-api/README.md

 ## With more time

+- Full User CRUD with passwords, etc.
+- Token lifecycle (expiry, rotation, revocation)
 - EF migrations instead of `EnsureCreated`
-- Token lifecycle (expiry, rotation, revocation)
 - Stop serving Swagger in production